Renault 4: Origins and strategy

 In early 1956, Renault Chairman Pierre Dreyfus launched this new project: designing a new model to replace the rear engined 4CV and compete against the Citroën 2CV that would become an everyman's car, capable of satisfying the needs of most consumers.
 It would be a family car, a woman's car, a farmer's car, or a city car.
+Dreyfus summed up his intention for project by requesting his staff produce "a blue jeans car" — a car that, like the denim trousers that were becoming increasingly popular as casual wear fashion items at the time, could be as useful for recreation as for work, and be appealing to customers of all demographics.

 The Renault 4 shared many design traits with the older Citroën 2CV to allow it to fulfill the same role as a versatile utility car, especially for people in rural France and other parts of the world with poor roads.
 It had a large structural platform with a separate body.
-It had front-wheel drive, long-travel fully independent suspension, and Rack and pinion steering.
+It had front-wheel drive, long-travel fully independent suspension, and rack and pinion steering.
 It had a simple body with minimal equipment, a large space for cargo or luggage, and 'deckchair' seats which could be easily removed.
 However, the Renault 4 updated this basic concept with a larger four-cylinder water-cooled engine with a sealed cooling system offering much better refinement and performance than the contemporary 2CV, with a top speed of over 104 km/h.
 The suspension consisted of torsion bars which required no regular maintenance.
 The boxy full-width body offered more space for both passengers and luggage than the similar-sized 2CV and the car boasted an early hatchback body for greater practicality.